Pascaltib/rails7_template/README.md

-## These are the commands to create a Rails 7 app with webpack, tailwind, and postgresql.
+## These are the commands to create a Rails 7 app with tailwind, and postgresql by default javascript will use importmaps.

 ## Also includes other default setup options which can be found on https://raw.githubusercontent.com/Pascaltib/templates/main/rails_template.rb

 ```